cerfacs-globc/icclim/doc/source/references/generic_functions_api.rst

 ############################

 icclim 6.0 introduced the concept of generic indices.
-This document present the auto-generated functions that were built base on :py:class:`icclim.generic_indices.registry.GenericIndicatorRegistry`.
-The are accessible directly from `icclim` namespace.
+This document presents the auto-generated functions built from :py:class:`icclim.generic_indices.registry.GenericIndicatorRegistry`.
+They are accessible directly from the ``icclim`` namespace.

 As an example, you can compute the number of days where a threshold is reached with: